Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

-Note that pragma ``Postcondition`` differs from the language-defined ``Post`` aspect (and corresponding ``Post`` pragma) in allowing multiple occurrences, allowing occurences in the body even if there is a separate spec, and allowing a second string parameter, and the use of the pragma identifier ``Check``.
+Note that pragma ``Postcondition`` differs from the language-defined ``Post`` aspect (and corresponding ``Post`` pragma) in allowing multiple occurrences, allowing occurrences in the body even if there is a separate spec, and allowing a second string parameter, and the use of the pragma identifier ``Check``.
 Historically, pragma ``Postcondition`` was implemented prior to the development of